-As mentioned, the Caribbean side of the country is also ideal to visit in October.
+As mentioned, the Caribbean side is also ideal in October.
 Unlike most of the country, this region is experiencing its dry months during this time.
 So maybe plan a trip to Limón Province, on the southern Caribbean coast, and definitely visit idyllic little surf villages like Puerto Viejo (read more here).
-There's a fascinating and convivial Afro-Caribbean culture here that you won't find in other parts of the country.
+There's a fascinating Afro-Caribbean culture here that you won't find in other parts of the country.
 It's the perfect village in which to surf and relax to cool coastal vibes without a care in the world.

 What to Do

 With the drier northern Pacific coast still experiencing sun, you may want to consider a surf excursion down the famous Gold Coast (from the Nicoya Peninsula on down to Punta Arena Province).
 You can make a road trip out of it and hit popular surf villages like Tamarindo and Jacó.
 Sure, you might experience a rain-out or two, but just give it an hour or two and those afternoon showers will likely clear right up.

 You can also head to the northern Caribbean coast, and Tortuguero National Park (read more here).
 October marks the last month of turtle nesting season on this stretch of coastline.
 So come and spot female leatherback, olive ridley, and green sea turtles storming the beach as the sun goes down to lay their eggs.
 It's an unforgettable sight.

 Events in October